Billing

-Not to fear!
-Our services qualify for reimbursement under most insurance plans.
+If we are out-of-network under your plan, our services qualify for reimbursement under most insurance plans.
 People are often surprised to learn that they have out-of-network coverage and typically receive reimbursement for 50-80% of therapy fees.
-We provide you with an itemized medical receipt (i.e., superbill) that you can submit for direct reimbursement via your insurance plan.
-Please note that you might have an initial fee (i.e., a deductible) that your insurance company will ask you to pay before they begin sending you reimbursement, but this differs across each person’s plan.
+We provide you with an itemized medical receipt (i.e., superbill) that you can submit for direct reimbursement to your insurance carrier.
+If you prefer to verify your out-of-network benefits directly with your insurance carrier, below you will find helpful questions to ask when inquiring about reimbursement.

-Helpful questions to ask include when inquiring about reimbursement for out of network benefits:
+Helpful questions to ask about when inquiring about reimbursement for out of network benefits include:

 Treatment